HOPE hearing and language for education

 I fell in love with ear, nose, and throat surgery because it allows me to work closely with children, walking alongside them on their road to recovery.

 Becoming a mother further opened my eyes to the gaps in the healthcare system.
 Each time my own children needed medical care, I was reminded of how easily I could access it, something that many families struggle with.
+That realisation led to the creation of Hope-Hear, a platform designed to bridge this gap and support parents, like mine, as they navigate the journey with children facing hearing loss and/or language delays.

 I am currently pursuing my PhD under the supervision of Dr. Armand Bam at Stellenbosch University’s Business School.
 This social impact project focuses on improving access to language stimulation tools and developmental monitoring for children from birth to three years old.